The Royal Academy can be proud to host the work of such a profound, historically aware artist as Anselm Kiefer.

 After being immersed in earthy, matt colours, the ninth room took me by surprise as I was confronted by a series of lead ‘paintings’ with countless diamonds set into their surfaces.
 Walking around the room, I had the impression I was being offered a window onto the cosmos.
 Kiefer had used diamonds earlier in his career in 1989, when he dropped them into the soil in a tunnel in Dover, thereby uniting a symbol of the heavens with the earth.

-Just as I thought Kiefer’s breadth of creativity was exhausted, I entered the eleventh room, only to be blown away by the Morgenthau series of paintings which relate to the year 1944, during which the US Treasury Secretary Henry Morgenthau Jr. initiated a plan to transform Germany into a pre-industrial, agricultural nation in order to strip the country of its potential for warfare.
+Just as I thought Kiefer’s breadth of creativity was exhausted, I entered the eleventh room, only to be blown away once again.
+The Morgenthau series of paintings relate to the year 1944, during which the US Treasury Secretary Henry Morgenthau Jr. initiated a plan to transform Germany into a pre-industrial, agricultural nation in order to strip the country of its potential for warfare.
 Unfortunately, the plan was never realized and instead harnessed by propaganda Minister Josef Goebbels to instill patriotism and extend the war.
 Reiterating Morgenthau’s plan, while acknowledging and condemning Goebbels’ interpretation, Kiefer produced magnificent canvases, composed of rich blues (including lapis lazuli), greens and gold.
 The artist was honouring Van Gogh, referring to his late landscapes with foreboding black crows.
 I found the atmosphere evoked by these canvases to be both incredibly uplifting, while retaining a sense of the unsettling, the remnants of a turbulent history embedded within the paint.

 Morgenthau Plan, 2013

 It is this marvelous union of beauty and horror, the celestial and earthly, life and death, which to me, will give Kiefer’s oeuvre eternal resonance.
 His ability to make a specific historical critique, while offering a distanced philosophical observation is nothing short of spectacular.
+There is no question that Anselm Kiefer is one of the greatest living artists.